cgranade/posh-tex/docs/cmdlets/Export-ArXivArchive.md

 The following keys may optionally be specified:

+- ``RenewCommands``: Hashtable whose keys are LaTeX commands and whose values are new values for those commands.
+This may be needed, for instance, if figures and other LaTeX dependencies are located in a different folder within your project and in the final arXiv build.
 - ``Notebooks``: An array of Jupyter Notebooks, each of which will be placed in the ``anc/`` directory of the generated ZIP archive.
 If the ``-RunNotebooks`` switch is present, nominated notebooks will also be executed before building